sbalbale/project-aletheia/documentation/srs.md

 - **Requirement:** High contrast text (WCAG AA standard).
 - **Requirement:** Reduced motion preference support.
   - _Logic:_ If system setting `prefers-reduced-motion` is detected, the 3D animation must be disabled by default.
-- [cite_start]**Rationale:** Aligns with the engineering focus on assisting visually impaired individuals, as explored in the "Haptic Horizon" project[cite: 523, 683].
+- **Rationale:** Aligns with the engineering focus on assisting visually impaired individuals, as explored in the "Haptic Horizon" project.

 ---